osg-htc/all-hands/docs/2022/registration.md

 we plan to proceed with the hybrid event;
 otherwise, we will cancel the in-person parts and have just the online parts.

+ **What are the masking requirements for the event?**

+A: See the [OU Together website](https://www.ou.edu/together) for OU’s policy on masking.
+OSG will require that all OSG All-Hands Meeting attendees wear masks while indoors at the meeting venue, unless briefly removed while eating.
+See the [OSG AHM covid page](https://opensciencegrid.org/all-hands/2022/covid-information/) for more information.

 ## Registration for Online Attendance

 To register for the online-only parts of the All-Hands Meeting,